krishaamer/green-filter-research/research/literature/ai.md

     that “\[c\]onversational survey lead to an improved response data quality.”

+***Design Implications***

+-   There are many distinct ways how an algorithm can communicate with a human.
+From a simple search box such as Google’s to chatbots, voices, avatars, videos, to full physical manifestation, there are interfaces to make it easier for the human communicate with a machine.

 ### AI-Assisted Design {#ai-assisted-design}

 Generative AI has enabled developers to create AI tools for several